sedelmeyer/dotfiles/docs/install_mbp55.rst

   driver   : nvidia-340 - distro non-free recommended
   driver   : xserver-xorg-video-nouveau - distro free builtin

 It has been my experience that the Nouveau driver performs well on this machine, with only some minor pixel distortions during the boot process.
-The proprietary NVIDIA, on the otherhand, causes far more issue.
-For instance, the NVIDIA driver causes additional distortions while loading the Ubuntu sign-in screen, it flashes an annoyingly large NVIDIA logo during sign-in, it causes some additional distortion while launching applications with the i3 windows manager, and additional fixes are required to get the Mac laptop's screen brightness controls to function properly.

-**For these reasons, I recommend switching to the Nouveau driver after installing Ubuntu** (if you had opted to install 3rd party software during the installation process), or to just not bother installing the NVIDIA drivers at all.
-Here are some additional references on steps required to switch to the ``xserver-xorg-video-nouveau`` driver from the command line in Ubuntu if you prefer this to using Ubuntu's "Software & Updates" GUI application:
+However, the use of the Nouveau driver appears to be linked to :ref:`the wake from sleep issue I have outlined below <wake>`.
+Therefore, it is probably advisable to install the ``nvidia-340`` driver, which also appears to have the benefit of running your GPU at lower temperatures than the Nouveae driver.
+Just be aware to a couple of issues that do arise as a result of the NVIDIA driver, both of which are easily resolved.

 - https://askubuntu.com/questions/335285/how-to-change-proprietary-video-driver-using-the-command-line
 - https://askubuntu.com/questions/1032357/how-to-switch-from-nvidia-to-nouveau-drivers-on-ubuntu-18-04